iRNA-COSI/APAeval/README.md

 > Please do not download the ICS file and then import it, as any updates to the
 > calendar will not be synced.
 Instead, copy the calendar ID or public address
 > and paste it in the appropriate field of your calendar application.
 Refer to
-> your calendar application's help pages if you do not know how to subscribeh
+> your calendar application's help pages if you do not know how to subscribe to
-> to a calendar.
+> a calendar.

 With the exception of presenting APAeval during the RNA Meeting, all video calls will take place in the following [**Zoom**][zoom] room: